archiron/quickValidationsNG/README.md

 #############################################################################

+for the web_repo you can choose between 3 locations and 2 extensions.
  .
 /!\ You can have multiple part of personalization (i.e. GeV_1, GeV_2, GeV_3, ..) by copying the first (GeV_1) repeatedly you want.
 ---